sd17spring/sd17spring.github.io/_toolboxes/geocoding-and-web-apis.md

 ## Making it cooler

-* Try out some other [Google Maps web services](https://developers.google.com/maps/documentation/webservices/) \- this is a really rich space and we have barely scratched the surface
+* Try out some other [Google Maps web services](https://developers.google.com/maps/documentation/webservices/) – this is a really rich space and we have barely scratched the surface.
-* Create and publish a Python module for accessing MBTA data
+* Create and publish a Python module for accessing MBTA data.
 * By default `stopsbylocation` gives all types of transportation, including buses and commuter rail.
-Allow the user to specify how they'd like to travel (e.g. T only)
+Allow the user to specify how they'd like to travel (e.g. T only).
 * Add in the MBTA realtime arrival data to help choose what station you should walk to
 * Connect with other local services.
 Example: the City of Boston has [an app](http://www.cityofboston.gov/DoIT/apps/streetbump.asp) that uses a phone's GPS and accelerometer to automatically report potholes to be fixed.